lemin194/SinoNomCharacterRetrieval/README.md

 We found that online triplet mining significantly speeds up training by mining the hardest triplets available in one batch.
 This approach yielded a final MRR@5 score of 0.957. -->

 ## Result
-Our final approach using deep metric learning and online hard triplet mining resulted in an impressive MRR@5 score of 0.957, significantly outperforming initial methods and achieving high retrieval accuracy for Sino-nom characters.
+Our final approach using deep metric learning and online hard triplet mining resulted in an impressive MRR@5 score of 0.957, significantly outperforming our initial methods and achieving high retrieval accuracy for Sino-nom characters.

 ## Contributors
 - Lê Minh Đức - 22028267